VertexUI/VertexGUI/Readme.md

 ## Comparison with other frameworks

-- [name] provides a declarative way for defining user interfaces like SwiftUI, Flutter, Qt's QML and VueJS do
+- SwiftGUI provides a declarative way for defining user interfaces like SwiftUI, Flutter, Qt's QML and VueJS do
-- in comparison with SwiftUI, [names]'s components are heavier and provide more flexibility to the developer to adjust the functionality, style and rendering output
+- in comparison with SwiftUI, SwiftGUI's components are heavier and provide more flexibility to the developer to adjust the functionality, style and rendering output
 - Qt uses two languages, C++ and QML (with Javascript), with Swift this is not necessary since there are ways to represent tree structures that define the UI in a concise way with [result builders](https://github.com/apple/swift-evolution/blob/main/proposals/0289-result-builders.md)

 ## Concepts